AfonsoFaria20s/assembly-simulator/README.md

-# Simple MainClasses.Assembly Language Simulator
+# Simple Assembly Language Simulator

 This is a basic assembly language simulator written in Java.
 It supports basic arithmetic, logical, and memory operations, simulating the behavior of a simple processor.